Avoiding Home Buyer Mistakes And Closing Mortgage On Time

 - Adjustable Rate Mortgages normally offer lower mortgage rates than fixed rate mortgages

-- If you are applying for a mortgage now and have lower credit scores and plan on refinancing in the very near future, you should consider ARMs and compare and contrast the various loan programs your lender has available.
+- If you are applying for a mortgage now and have lower credit scores and plan on refinancing in the very near future, buyers should consider ARMs

-Avoiding home buyer mistakes can be minimized by consulting with a loan officer way ahead of your plans of shopping for a home.
+Avoiding home buyer mistakes can be minimized by consulting with a loan officer way ahead of plans of shopping for a home.
 The most important stage of the mortgage process is the pre-approval step .
-Over 70% of my borrowers who call me and go through the mortgage process and close on their home loans are borrowers who went through major stress in the mortgage process or have gotten a last minute mortgage loan denial.
+Over 75% of our borrowers are folks that are currently going through major stress in the mortgage process or have gotten a last minute mortgage loan denial.
 The main reason and ONLY reason for this is because the loan officer did not properly qualify the borrower.
-If you want to try avoiding home buyer mistakes, consult with multiple lenders and ask as many questions as you can.
+If you want to try avoiding home buyer mistakes, consult with multiple lenders.
+Ask as many questions as you can.
 It does not cost you a penny to consult with a loan officer.
-If you have any home buyer questions, feel free to contact me at 262-878-1965 or feel free to text me on my cell at 262-716-8151 for faster response or email me at firstname.lastname@example.org.
-I am available 7 days a week, evenings, weekends, and holidays.
+If you have any home buyer questions, feel free to contact us at Gustan Cho Associates at 262-716-8151 or text for a faster response.
+Or email us at firstname.lastname@example.org.
+We are available 7 days a week, evenings, weekends, and holidays.